Faculty

 Categories: Faculty, Research

-With all the intense banging, crashing and grabbing, it’s easy to see why wheelchair rugby was originally called murderball.
+Story and Photos by Pam Davis With all the intense banging, crashing and grabbing, it’s easy to see why wheelchair rugby was originally called murderball.
 The full-contact Paralympic sport isn’t for the foolhearted.
 It can leave athletes with concussions, crushed ribs, broken fingers and more.
-The Brain Injury Law Center in Hampton, Virginia solicits clients who’ve been injured playing wheelchair rugby […]
+The Brain Injury Law Center in Hampton, Virginia solicits clients […]

 Professors to Study Quality-of-life Issues Facing the Charlotte Region